kalindimchev/Data-Structures-and-Algorithms/00. Course-Introduction/slides/README.md

 # Required Software
 -	Software needed for this course:
-  -	Microsoft Windows (XP / Win7 / Win8)
+  -	Microsoft Windows (Win8.1 / Win10)
   - Microsoft **Visual Studio 2015**
   - .NET Framework 4.5 (included in Visual Studio)
   - Visual Studio 2013 is also OK